Extra rich bread pudding for mock French toast

 (Optional – 1/4 cup cream sherry)

-Spray an extra-large loaf pan with canola oil (or Pam) or use two regular loaf pans.
+Spray an extra-large loaf pan with oil (or Pam) or use two regular loaf pans.
+You can also line the pans with parchment, which will make it even easier to lift out.

 Combine eggs, milk and cream, sugar, vanilla, salt and spices in a large bowl.